Borrower Guide

 Ready to take the next step?
 Click below to conveniently apply online.
 Within minutes, you’ll be connected with one of our skilled mortgage experts.
 Our online application is secure and mobile-friendly, ensuring a seamless and convenient experience.

-*Loans subject to income and/or other eligibility requirements which may vary depending on property location.
+Apply Now*Loans subject to income and/or other eligibility requirements which may vary depending on property location.
 Available in the bank’s designated assessment areas in Texas and Oklahoma. *90% financing based on lesser of purchase price or appraised value.
 Maximum loan amount of $350,000.
 Subject to credit approval.
 Escrow required.
 Other restrictions apply.
 Subject to change.
 This ad is not a commitment to lend.
 Prosperity Bank NMLS ID# 466414

 Closing